UnrealMultiple/TShockPlugin/BagPing/README.en.md

-# Marked treasure bag on the baby map
+# Mark the treasure bag on BagPing map.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
 - - 出处: [github](https://github.com/THEXN/CaiPlugins)
-- Mark the drop -off treasure bag on the small map
+- Mark the fallen treasure bag on the small map.
 ## Update log

 ```